Ariann Richner, Department Assistant

 Applicants must complete a CWRU Graduate Application.
 Tuition or stipends will not be provided for the master of science program (no additional tuition is required for enrolled medical students).

 Currently, a student can obtain a MS with a thesis based on an individual research project [Plan A] or may obtain a MS based solely on course work and a comprehensive exam [Plan B].
 Both degrees require completion of 27 semester hours of credit.
 Under Plan A, up to 9 of the 27 semester hours can be obtained through research.
 Students also prepare a written thesis and complete an oral defense for a Plan A Degree.
 Completion of a Plan B, MS Degree, requires satisfactory performance on a written comprehensive exam taken after the student has finished their 27 hours of coursework.
-Also, for Plan B, it's recommended that the student take CBIO 453 Cell Biology I & CBIO 455 Molecular Biology I [8 Credits] or BIOC 407 General Biochemistry [4 Credits] & BIOC 408 Molecular Biology: Genes and Genetic Engineering [4 Credits].
+Also, for Plan B, it's recommended that the student take CBIO 453 Cell Biology I & CBIO 455 Molecular Biology I [8 Credits] or BIOC 407 Introduction to Biochemistry: From Molecules To Medical Science [4 Credits] & BIOC 408 Molecular Biology [4 Credits].

 The required course list is as follows: